 Place of Publication

 Sports in movies, Movies and sports, Sports history

 Film and Media Studies

 Briley, Ron; Schoenecke, Michael K.; and A., Deborah Carmichael, "All-Stars and Movie Stars: Sports in Film and History" (2008).
 Film and Media Studies.
-Book 18.
+18.